10gic/my-hadoop-app/README.md

-# A simple test (compute max temperature for each year) for hadoop
+# A simple test for hadoop
 Compute max temperature for each year from NCDC data.

 The code comes from book "Hadoop - The Definitive Guide, 4th"